 This morning was our Primary Pioneer Party.
 We (the Primary presidency) have been trying to get the kids excited for it since April.
 We made a map of the five states the pioneers crossed with our party date and time on it and moved a little wagon across the trail, telling a story, or just updating the pioneers location every Sunday in Primary.
-For the actual party we had six stations, each with a pioneer story to go along with it.
-We divided the kids into companies and gave them name tags with the name and age of a real pioneer child on it.

 At the Sweetwater station, our secretary filled a kiddie pool with ice water, told them the Sweetwater account about the three boys that carried the rest of the company across the icy river and then died, and let the kids "ford" our little version.